hashmich/SoSe2015_GIS/README.md

 #### Output
 Rather self-explanatory.
-Have a look at the Field "Incomplete" (output featureclass) or "Randlage" (out.csv):
+Have a look at the Field "Incomplete" in the output featureclass):
 This one tells, if the polygon touches the tile's extent rectangle - and *possibly* is only part of a larger waterbody.
 You will have to examine the neighbouring tiles to check, whether the waterbody is extending into them and merge/dissolve them into a larger featureclass.